outofboxer/temporal-workflow/README.md

 ## Open the developer dashboard

 While `encore run` is running, open [http://localhost:9400/](http://localhost:9400/) to access Encore's [local developer dashboard](https://encore.dev/docs/go/observability/dev-dash).

+Encore app name is "temporal-workflow" in the developer dashboard.

 Here you can see traces for all your requests, view your architecture diagram, and see API docs in the Service Catalog.